History of Russian postage rates

-Soviet and post-Soviet postage rates in Russia changed multiple times in the period 1917 to present.
+Postage rates in Russia have changed multiple times in the period 1917 to present.
 They have been introduced by the Soviet and Russian Federation governmental organs and agencies and reflected in alteration of stamp denominations.

 Historical notes

 The issue of Russian postage stamps is directly related to postage rates in force at given times during the history of the Russian postal service.
 Stamp denominations were applied to meet a public need to pay postage costs according to the current rates.
 Issuing values for the revenue generation was not a purpose of the state policy in this area.
 Change of postage rates is an important aspect in studying the Russian postal history and collecting its items.

-Russian postage rates, especially those of the Soviet times, have not been thoroughly researched in philatelic literature.
+Russian and especially Soviet postage rates have not been thoroughly researched in philatelic literature.
 This part of the Russian postal history is less studied, with comments appearing within some other context.
 Alteration of the postage rates led to the increases in the face value of the stamps as reflected in the numbers printed and overcharged.
 Thus, the rates were often the reason to revalue current stamps, issue new postage stamps or use various surcharges.

-Soviet postal rates for the despatch and delivery of internal mail were changed numerous times.
+Postal rates for the despatch and delivery of internal mail were changed numerous times.
 For example, there were about 30 rate changes during the period 1918 to 1966.

+Russian Republic

 Only over the first five years when the Russian Soviet Federative Socialist Republic existed as a sovereign state, from the Bolshevik Revolution in 1917 until the formation of the Soviet Union in 1922, postage rates changed 23 times.
 The early Soviet post office struggled to keep them up.

 Usually, new rates were introduced by special decrees of the Government.
 In a few cases, this was done by the circularised orders of the postal administration known as "post office circulars".
 The rates for international postage were established by the same People's Commissariat for Posts and Telegraphs, later superseding by the Ministry of Communications of the USSR.

+Soviet Union

 During the USSR period from 1923 up to 1967, postal rates were changed ten times.
 Following the RSFSR practice, there was a special supplementary rate in case of registered mail that was added to the normal postage charge.
 This procedure was in effect until 1948 when a specific rate was established for registered mail.
 Also, higher rates for special classes of mail existed from 1923 to 1938 that were used for: